-- 2.1 This Policy takes account of legal, regulatory and good practice requirements, including (but not limited to): - a) The Equality Act 2010 - b) Human Rights Act 1998 - c) The Housing (Scotland) Act 2010 - d) Regulation of Social Housing in Scotland - e) The Scottish Social Housing Charter Outcome Number 1 - f) Section 5.3 of the Regulatory Standards of Governance and Financial Management - g) Getting the Balance Right (published by the Scottish Federation of Housing Associations in 2011) - h) The Equality and Human Rights Commission "Human Rights at Home" guidance for social housing providers - 2.2 The Scottish Government published the Scottish Social Housing Charter on 2 April 2012.
-The Government's commitment to ensuring that RSLs behave in away that promotes equality and eliminate discrimination is characterised by the fact that Outcome 1 states: - "Social landlords perform all aspects of their services so that every tenant and other customer has their individual needs recognised, is treated fairly and with respect, and receives fair access to housing and housing services." - 2.3 Section 5 of the Standards of Governance and Financial Management requires all RSLs to "conduct their affairs with honesty and integrity and, within this, RS5.3 requires RSLs to pay "due regard to the need to eliminate discrimination, advance equality diversity and foster good relations across the range of protected characteristics in all areas of its work, including its governance arrangements".
+- 2.1 This Policy takes account of legal, regulatory and good practice requirements, including (but not limited to): - a) The Equality Act 2010 - b) Human Rights Act 1998 - c) The Housing (Scotland) Act 2010 - d) Regulation of Social Housing in Scotland - e) The Scottish Social Housing Charter Outcome Number 1 - f) Section 5.3 of the Regulatory Standards of Governance and Financial Management - g) Getting the Balance Right (published by the Scottish Federation of Housing Associations in 2011) - h) The Equality and Human Rights Commission "Human Rights at Home" guidance for social housing providers - The Scottish Housing Regulator's: "Collecting Equality information: National Guidance for Scottish Social Landlords" (revised April 2022).
+This will be referred to as 'SHR data collection guidance' within the rest of this policy - 2.2 The Scottish Government published the Scottish Social Housing Charter on 2 April 2012.
+The Government's commitment to ensuring that RSLs behave in away that promotes equality and eliminate discrimination is characterised by the fact that Outcome 1 states:

+"Social landlords perform all aspects of their services so that every tenant and other customer has their individual needs recognised, is treated fairly and with respect, and receives fair access to housing and housing services."

-2.4 This Policy also takes account of the revised Regulatory Framework (Regulation of Social Housing in Scotland) which came into effect on the 1 April 2019, which stated:
+- 2.3 Section 5 of the Standards of Governance and Financial Management requires all RSLs to "conduct their affairs with honesty and integrity and, within this, RS5.3 requires RSLs to pay "due regard to the need to eliminate discrimination, advance equality diversity and foster good relations across the range of protected characteristics in all areas of its work, including its governance arrangements". - 2.4 This Policy also takes account of the revised Regulatory Framework (Regulation of Social Housing in Scotland) which came into effect on the 1 April 2019, which stated:

-"Equality and Human Rights
+"Equality and Human Rights"

-- Have assurance and evidence that it considers equality and human rights issues properly when making all of its decisions, in the design and review of internal and external policies, and in its day-to-day service delivery. - To comply with these duties, landlords must collect data relating to each of the protected characteristics for their existing tenants, new tenants, people on waiting lists, governing body members and staff." - 2.5 The Management Board wishes to be clear, however, that itswork in equalities and human rights is motivated by a belief and commitment to ensuring equal opportunities for all and stressed "we are doing it because we want to and not because we have to."
+- Have assurance and evidence that it considers equality and human rights issues properly when making all of its decisions, in the design and review of internal and external policies, and in its day-today service delivery. - To comply with these duties, landlords must collect data relating to each of the protected characteristics for their existing tenants, new tenants, people on waiting lists, governing body members and staff." - 2.5 The Management Board wishes to be clear, however, that its work in equalities and human rights is motivated by a belief and commitment to ensuring equal opportunities for all and stressed "we are doing it because we want to and not because we have to."
 Whilst the Policy refers to legal, regulatory and best practice requirements to ensure that we are not placing the Co-operative at risk of a legal or regulatory breach, our main motivation in reviewing the Policy is because we want to continue to improve our approach in this area. - 2.6 Compliance with the Policy is expected from all staff, board members, tenants and others with whom the co-operative may work (e.g., contractors, consultants, suppliers, etc.).

 The Co-operative will seek to ensure all external suppliers of goods or services comply with equality legislation and have adequate policies and procedures in this area.
-Accordingly, information will be issued with all tender documents stipulating 's expectations in respect of equal opportunities, and tendering organisations will be required to submit details of their own equal opportunities policies as part any tendering process.
+Accordingly, information will be issued with all tender documents stipulating's expectations in respect of equal opportunities, and tendering organisations will be required to submit details of their own equal opportunities policies as part any tendering process.
 However, when working with organisations employing less than ten people, it will be acceptable for those organisations to confirm their willingness to operate in accordance with the co-operative's Equality and Human Rights Policy.